mgla/smallscripts/README.md

 I do not remember why i scripted that, but there it is.
 I am not proud of this.
 I will keep it as a reminder.

+## cacti-downloader

+Downloader for retrieving cacti graphs by id and timestamp.

 ## cronstrip

 Makes filenames cron-compatible.